Need a commercial loan for your small business but are overwhelmed by the terms and options? Check out the complete guide to commercial loans.

 While the following products aren’t loans, they’re worth learning about because you’re more than likely going to run into them in your search for commercial loans.
 Read on for a quick rundown.

 - Capital Leases: These are an alternative to equipment loans.
 While the word “lease” suggests renting, capital leases are actually designed with ownership in mind.
 You’ll receive the full cost of the equipment covered in exchange for a higher interest rate.
-Like a term loan, you’ll pay a capital lease off monthly and at the end of the lease there will be a small remainder (as low as $1) you pay to close the transaction, this is called a residual.
+Like a term loan, you’ll pay a capital lease off monthly and at the end of the lease there will be a small remainder (called a residual) that’s paid to purchase the equipment.

 - Invoice Factoring: With invoice factoring, you’ll be able to get an advance on your accounts receivable by selling them to a factoring company at a small loss.
 That company then collects the invoice in your place.
 You’re paid the majority of the invoice’s value as a lump sum upfront, with the remainder paid out to you (minus a fee) when and if the factoring company collects on the invoice.